wolcamophone/HELLO_BRAVE_WORLD/README.md

 https://crus.cc/

-geg-fairbear8974 PSX Style Water Surface - https://godotshaders.com/shader/psx-style-water-surface-pixelation-waves-scrolling-textures/
+geg-fairbear8974 PSX Style Water Surface: https://godotshaders.com/shader/psx-style-water-surface-pixelation-waves-scrolling-textures/

-All textures have been remade from scratch in Paint.NET with aid of plugins, but pattern designs and colors have come from these sources.
+(All textures have been remade from scratch in Paint.NET with aid of plugins, but pattern designs and colors have come from these sources.)

-##	Audio, Sound Effects Sources:
+##	Sound Effects Sources:

 https://www.freesfx.co.uk/